 - All high-risk children - Children with long lasting health problems or a problem with the immune system or children with asthma - Children 6 months to 59 months (4 years 11 months) - Children with brothers and sisters under 6 months of age - Anyone who will be around people with health problems like asthma, heart and/or lung disease - Pregnant women who are more than 3 months pregnant during flu season.
-When you will have a baby between December and May.
+(December to May.)